 - Livestock: Micro-farms typically limit livestock to chickens and goats.
 Although a milk cow may sound like a terrific idea, barns, feed, and space considerations make them less viable than many initially believe.

 It may also be in your best interest to create a watering system.
-This can be accomplished by drilling holes into lengths of PVC pipe or common garden houses.
+Drilling holes can accomplish this into lengths of PVC pipe or typical garden houses.
 By hooking this directly into the well’s pumping station, homesteaders can trim hours of work off weekly farm chores.

 Planning a homestead on one acre that delivers complete food sustainability generally requires time to think.
 Draw up an initial plan that includes these and other elements and let it sit for a week.
 Thoughtful consideration may prompt you to include shade trees, outdoor cooking areas, gathering spaces.
 The one-acre sustainable homestead can be a rewarding endeavor that enhances the quality of life.